robertZaufall/mindmanager_ai/readme.md

 ### Google Gemini / Vertex AI
 `Gemini Pro` results are good. `Gemini Flash` does (most of the time) only generate up to 3 levels at max, so a refinement does currently not work.
 Vertex AI needs an access token which has a default expiration time of just 1 hour (authentication flow is partly implemented).
-### Anthropic Claude 3 / 3.5
+### Anthropic Claude 3.5
 The newest Anthropic `Claude 3.5 Sonnet` model seems to be best in class.
-Anthropic `Claude 3 Opus` ist also very good but little bit expensive.
 Anthropic `Claude 3.5 Haiku` is good and cheap.
 ### xAI grok
 Grok is very good and is able to refine mindmaps for several levels.
-By today (2024-10-21) only the `grok-beta` model is available in public preview.
+The beta models `grok-beta` and `grok-vision-beta` are available.
+The vision model can be used for pdf ocr.
+### Amazon Bedrock
+Amazon Bedrock has some native models as `Nova` (best), `Titan` (good) and host also 3rd party models of `Anthropic Claude 3.5` and `Mistral`.
 ### DeepSeek
 DeepSeek created an extraordinary open source model DeepSeek V2.5 which seems to be as good as GPT-4o.
 ### Alibaba Cloud